mypreview/restarter/docs/setup-homepage-template.md

 By default after fresh installation of [Restarter](https://wordpress.org/themes/restarter/) theme, the homepage will look like a **blog**, and this is how WordPress is intended to work.
 This is the same page template used on the [Restarter Demo](https://demo.mypreview.one/restarter/).

-?> Restarter theme comes with a unique **Homepage template** which is perfect for e-commerce websites and shop owners, as it displays a lot of products and product categories to visitors as soon as they land on your website.
+?> Restarter theme comes with a unique **Homepage template** which is perfect for mobile application showcase websites, as it displays a lot of block-level contents and variety of UI components to visitors as soon as they land on your website.

 ![Setup a homepage template](img/setup-homepage-template.png)